 Ayatollah Khamenei, June 4, 2009: "Our nation says that it seeks to achieve nuclear technology and that it seeks to have the capability to use nuclear energy for peaceful, civilian purposes.
 They say that the Iranian nation is trying to develop a nuclear bomb.
 Why do they tell these lies?...On numerous occasions, the Iranian people and government officials have announced that they do not seek to develop nuclear weapons and that nuclear weapons have no place in the needs of the nation and the military system of the country.
 We announced that it is haraam and prohibited to use nuclear weapons from an Islamic point of view and that having such weapons causes a great danger and needless trouble.
 We are not after nuclear weapons, and neither do we wish to have them.
 Even if they paid money and told us to develop a nuclear weapon, our nation and officials would not do so."

 President Ahmadinejad, September 17, 2009: "We don't have such a need for nuclear weapons.
 We don't need nuclear weapons.
-Without such weapons, we are very much able to defend ourselves...It's not a part of our any – of our programs and plans."
+Without such weapons, we are very much able to defend ourselves...It's not a part of any of our programs and plans."

 Ayatollah Khamenei, September 20, 2009: "We fundamentally reject nuclear weapons and prohibit the use and production of nuclear weapons.
 This is because of our ideology, not because of politics or fear of arrogant powers or an onslaught of international propaganda.
 We stand firm for our ideology."